 The Freedom of Information Law (FOIL), Public Officers’ Law Article 6, provides that all records are accessible, except records or portions of records that fall within one of the nine categories of deniable records.
 Further information is available by contacting the Town Clerk.
-Requests must be submitted to the Town Clerk in writing, forms are available in the Office of the Town Clerk.
+Requests must be submitted to the Town Clerk in writing, forms are available in the Office of the Town Clerk and online:

 The Town Clerk issues Temporary and Permanent Handicap Parking Permits.
 A Physician Form must be completed verifying that an individual is in need of a Handicap Parking Permit.
 This form or a letter from the physician on his or her letterhead must be presented to the Town Clerk as well as a Government issued photo I.D.
 License plates are issued through the New York State Department of Motor Vehicles.